GoldenCheetah/CloudDB/README.md

 It is planned to provide Cloud Database for GoldenCheetah artifacts

-1. Charts (including chart specific metrics) (done - available as of Preview v4.0-DEV1601)
+1. Charts (including chart specific metrics) (done - available in GC 3.4 onwards)
-2. User Metrics (WIP - planned for GC V4.0)
+2. User Metrics (Not planned yet)
-3. Layouts
+3. Layouts (Not planned yet)
-4. Workouts
+4. Workouts (Not planned yet)

 ... more artifacts to come with new features being added to GoldenCheetah